-Compressors are machines which increase the pressure of air, gases, or vapours through input of mechanical work.
-They are used in very diverse industrial processes like refining, exploration and production, chemical industries, medical applications, but also as process enabler such as in blowing processes (for beverage glass containers for example).
+Compressors are machines which increase the pressure of air, gas or vapour through mechanical work.
+They are used in very diverse industrial processes like refining, exploration and production, chemical industry, medical applications, but also as process enabler in blowing processes (for beverage glass containers for example).

 What does the Coolproducts campaign want?

 Tight ecodesign requirements at the level of the least life-cycle cost options, to maximise the energy savings from this product group

 A mandatory and standardised marking of products containing rare earth magnets, to facilitate future recycling practices.